jackclucas/dotfiles/README.md

 ### setup2.sh

 This script installs `nvim` and `starship`, creates symbolic links for their configuration files on servers, and updates the `.bashrc` file.
 It ensures that the necessary directories are created and then links the dotfiles to the appropriate locations.
-Additionally, it sets `TERM` to `xterm-kitty` if Kitty is available, initializes Starship, aliases `vi` and `vim` to `nvim`, and installs `packer.nvim` if it is not already installed.
-It then runs `:PackerSync` to install and update plugins.
+Additionally, it sets `TERM` to `xterm-kitty` if Kitty is available, initializes Starship, aliases `vi` and `vim` to `nvim`, installs `packer.nvim` if it is not already installed, and runs `:PackerSync` to install and update plugins.

 #### Usage